top of page

 CAMPING

 Keep in mind, if you plan on camping near the heat of summer (even as soon as April it starts heating up), you are usually sleeping in the day.
 If heat prevents you from sleeping well, then I recommend you get a hotel room.
-I am unable to sleep when I am camping when it gets close to 90.
+I am unable to sleep when I am camping when it gets close to 84 degrees here.
 If you are going to camp, here's what I recommend:

 In the National Park: